-Travellers are becoming increasingly tech-savvy, as they spend more time researching hotels on their own and finalising their bookings from the mobile devices.
-The best hotel websites provide travellers with compelling visuals as well as social proof of the guest experience, and they make it as convenient as possible for guests to book and pay online.
+Travellers are becoming increasingly tech-savvy, as they spend more time researching hotels on their own and finalising their bookings from their mobile devices.
+The best hotel websites provide travellers with compelling visuals, social proof of the guest experience, and they make it as convenient as possible for guests to book and pay online.

 Here are some of the best examples of hotel website designs to inspire you:

 Travellers landing on the homepage of The Bal’e Villas are immediately given all the vital features they need.
 The stunning feature image is inviting, while the simple layout makes it easy for visitors to find the information they need or make a booking instantly if they want to.